opendatabs/data-processing/gva_geodatenshop/README.md

 - Commit, push to github.

 ### Fill out file Metadata.csv
 - Open file [Metadata.csv](./Metadata.csv) in Excel.
-If not opened in Excel, the file will have another encoding leading to problems with the harvester.
+If you use a different editor, make sure you use Encoding "Windows-1252" to edit and save file.
 - Reformat column "dcat.issued" in Excel to use custom format "JJJJ-MM-TT".
 - Add a new row, paste contents of column "ordnerpfad" copied from the selected row in File `ogd_datensaetze.csv`.
 - Set "import" to "True".